scouvreur/WholeHeartMRISegmenter/README.md

 This segmenting command-line tools is based on transfer learning from a Dense VNet application in [NiftyNet](http://www.niftynet.io/) trained on CT data for abdominal organ segmentation.

-If you want to make any changes or improvements to the config file, you can use the [NiftyNet config docs](https://niftynet.readthedocs.io/en/dev/).
+If you want to make any changes or improvements to the config file, you can use the NiftyNet [config file docs](https://niftynet.readthedocs.io/en/dev/config_spec.html), or the [complete docs](https://niftynet.readthedocs.io/en/dev/).
 You can also find the source code for NiftyNet on [GitHub](https://github.com/NifTK/NiftyNet) along with other sample config files to use.

 ## Setup